 It should be noted that while based on a Canadian car, the variation between prototype models is small enough that these cars will absolutely look the part in any appropriate North American consist, and their overall level of detail will more than compensate for any small differences.

 Built with durable injection molded plastic construction, the car displays realistic proportions and fine molded detail, but where it really shines is with the sheer level of separately manufactured features.

-The cars are sufficiently weighted for smooth operation, and roll freely thanks to their metal wheels, which are housed in either 41-BNO-11 or 41-N-11 trucks.
+The HO scale passenger cars are sufficiently weighted for smooth operation, and roll freely thanks to their metal wheels, which are housed in either 41-BNO-11 or 41-N-11 trucks.

 All examples feature constant voltage interior lighting which can be wirelessly turned on or off with the included “Easy Peasy Magnetic Wand”, and a capacitor has been included to ensure constant lighting, even over dirty track.

 All cars come with correctly positioned knuckle couplers and will operate on curves down to an 18 inch radius, allowing for versatile operation on layouts of all sizes.

 If you’re a fan of mid-to-late 20th century passenger railroading, this Rapido passenger car is a must-have!
 With 15 road names available, reflecting 60 years of railroading and operations from coast to coast, there’s likely a good excuse for you to add one of these cars to your railroad’s roster!